Revitalising your governance at key stages of being an EO business

 4. By now, your organisation should have developed effective tools or processes to gather employee input and feedback.
 Make sure your Trust Board is aware of these and ask what the Executive Board does with this information.
 There’s no point gathering opinion if you’re not prepared to listen to what is said.

-Want to know more about how our Transition, People and Governance services can support your business in a recession?
+Want to know how our Transition, People and Governance services can support your employee-owned business?
+Get in touch to arrange a no obligation meeting now.